elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-atp-function-as-an-energy-carrier-in-cells.md

 url: /learn/biology/questions/how-does-atp-function-as-an-energy-carrier-in-cells
 score: -1.0
 related_article1:
-    id: 169953
+    id: 169944
+    title: >-
-    title: What is the primary structure of a protein?
+        What is the primary function of carbohydrates in living organisms?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-primary-structure-of-a-protein
+    url: /learn/biology/questions/what-is-the-primary-function-of-carbohydrates-in-living-organisms
 related_article2:
-    id: 169951
+    id: 169962
-    title: What is the significance of the hydrophilic and hydrophobic regions in the phospholipid bilayer?
+    title: >-
+        How does active transport differ from passive transport in terms of energy usage?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-significance-of-the-hydrophilic-and-hydrophobic-regions-in-the-phospholipid-bilayer
+    url: /learn/biology/questions/how-does-active-transport-differ-from-passive-transport-in-terms-of-energy-usage
 related_article3:
-    id: 169941
+    id: 169956
-    title: What role do electrolytes play in chemical reactions?
+    title: >-
+        What are the key principles of cell theory?
     subject: Biology
-    url: /learn/biology/questions/what-role-do-electrolytes-play-in-chemical-reactions
+    url: /learn/biology/questions/what-are-the-key-principles-of-cell-theory
 related_article4:
-    id: 169944
+    id: 169942
+    title: >-
-    title: What is the primary function of carbohydrates in living organisms?
+        What are the building blocks of proteins?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-primary-function-of-carbohydrates-in-living-organisms
+    url: /learn/biology/questions/what-are-the-building-blocks-of-proteins
 related_article5:
-    id: 169938
+    id: 169939
-    title: How does electron configuration influence chemical bonding?
+    title: >-
+        What is the difference between covalent and ionic bonds?
     subject: Biology
-    url: /learn/biology/questions/how-does-electron-configuration-influence-chemical-bonding
+    url: /learn/biology/questions/what-is-the-difference-between-covalent-and-ionic-bonds
 ---

 &nbsp;